CFA® Exam: Why Your Ethics Score Matters

 Our advice for you is to take it seriously!

 If you choose our CFA Exam Study Planner, you'll be able to arrange your topic sequence and decide when you want to study your Ethics.
 To make sure it sinks in, you'll also have your Ethics revision scheduled.
-Deal with Ethics seriously and score high in your exam Ethics questions!
+Deal with Ethics seriously and score high on your exam Ethics questions!

 CFA Institute never:

-discloses the exact MPS set for a given exam or how it is established,
+• discloses the exact MPS set for a given exam or how it is established,

-releases any specific information on the Ethics adjustment:
+• releases any specific information on the Ethics adjustment:

-neither the Ethics score required for the adjustment to be applied,
+1. neither the Ethics score required for the adjustment to be applied,

-nor to whom it is applied,
+2. nor to whom it is applied,

-nor how it exactly works.
+3. nor how it exactly works.

 Free Ethics Videos inside Your Study Plan

-How Level 2 CFA Exam Ethics Differs
+Level 2 vs Level 1 CFA Exam Ethics

-For the level 1 exam, ethics is tested through multiple choice questions preceded by short cases featuring usually one or two fictitious CFA charterholders or candidates.
-For the level 2 exam, the case description (vignette) is simply a bit longer and for one case (vignette) – you’ll have 4 multiple choice questions instead of one.
+For the level 1 exam, ethics is tested through multiple-choice questions preceded by short cases featuring usually one or two fictitious CFA charterholders or candidates.
+For the level 2 exam, the case description (vignette) is simply a bit longer and for one case (vignette) – you’ll have 4 multiple-choice questions instead of one.
 What it means in practice is that a case may feature more than one or two characters and the questions will ask about the professional conduct of these characters.

-To conclude, Ethics is among the top 3 most important topics at each level of CFA exam.
+To conclude, Ethics is among the top 3 most important topics at each level of the CFA exam.
 Exam weight for Ethical and Professional Standards is 15-20% for level 1, 10-15% for level 2, and 10-15% for level 3.

 Shortly on level 1 ethics:

-- you are tested on the CFA Institute Code of Ethics and Standards of Professional Conduct (GIPS included),
+• You are tested on the CFA Institute Code of Ethics and Standards of Professional Conduct (GIPS included).

-- CFA exam questions are multiple choice questions,
+• CFA exam questions are multiple-choice questions.

-- Level 1 ethics questions: Usually a short description (case) featuring one or two CFA charterholders or candidates.
+• Level 1 ethics questions: Usually a short description (case) featuring one or two CFA charterholders or candidates.
 Questions ask about the professional conduct of these people.

-- Level 1 CFA exam weight for Ethics: 15-20%, which makes it the most important topic!
+• Level 1 CFA exam weight for Ethics: 15-20%, which makes it the most important topic!

 Shortly on level 2 ethics:

-- CFA exam questions are made into item sets,
+• CFA exam questions are made into item sets.

-- Level 2 CFA exam weight for Ethics: 10-15%, which makes it one of the most important topics!
+• Level 2 CFA exam weight for Ethics: 10-15%, which makes it one of the most important topics!

-Both CFA exam ethics adjustment and the topic weights tell us one thing: Ethics is not like any other exam topic.
+Both the CFA exam ethics adjustment and the topic weights tell us one thing: Ethics is not like any other exam topic.

 Ethics is really important, both in your CFA exam and at work.